How Deep Can You Dive Without Decompression Stops? NDL Explained

 This is about to get a little scientific, but just stay with us: essentially, the compressed air that you breathe in is a combination of nitrogen and oxygen (much like the air you breathe in on land).

 The more time you spend underwater, the more compressed nitrogen you take into your body.
 This is because the water is denser than air and the inhaled nitrogen takes longer to escape through our skin.
 The higher the nitrogen content in your body, the more time it will take to escape your body and decompress.

 As you ascend, the water pressure decreases, and the nitrogen finds it easier to escape from your body.
-However, if it escapes too fast, you become prone to decompression sickness.
+However, if it escapes too fast, you become prone to decompression sickness (The Facts about Decompression Sickness).
 So how exactly do scuba divers decompress without exerting their bodies too much?

 How Does a Diver Decompress?

 Divers decompress by slowly returning to the surface.
 As you ascend, the compressed nitrogen slowly releases from your body.
 If you ascend too fast, these gases will also escape fast and create bubbles.
 Nitrogen bubbles are likely to lead to decompression sickness.